petioptrv/ib-gateway-docker-gcp/README.md

 * Ubuntu 19.04 (Default of 16.04 isn't docker optimised)
 * Changed to TWS Gateway stable (v972.1v)
-* Increased Java maximum RAM to 6GB, and reduced concurrent garbage collectors to 1
-* Removed x11VNC server
 * Removed installers after they are no longer used
 * Works with Stackdriver logging
+* Optimisation of the Java runtime options

 IB Gateway running in Docker with [IB Controller](https://github.com/ib-controller/ib-controller/) and VNC